 HAND-WINDING MECHANICAL WATCH WITH METRONOME SECONDS HOUR-MINUTE-METRONOME SMALL SECONDS FUNCTIONS Your watch has a hand-winding mechanical movement.
 Each day, you can wind your watch by simply rotating the crown clockwise.
 When the watch is completely wound, the crown will lock.
 When fully wound, your watch's power reserve is almost 32 hours.
 Position 1: normal position and manual movement winding With the crown pushed against the case in position 1, you can wind your watch manually by rapidly rotating the crown clockwise.
 Position 2: setting the time To set the correct time, pull the crown out to position 2 (maximum) and turn it clockwise to the desired setting.

-HAND-WINDING MECHANICAL TOURBILLON WATCH HOUR-MINUTE FUNCTIONS Your watch is equipped with a hand-winding mechanical tourbillon movement.
-You can wind it every five days by simply turning the crown clockwise.
+HAND-WINDING MECHANICAL TOURBILLON WATCH HOUR-MINUTE FUNCTIONS Your watch is equipped with a hand-winding mechanical tourbillion movement.
+You can wind it every five d ays by s imply t urning t he c rown clockwise.
 When the watch is fully wound, the crown will lock.
 When fully wound, your watch will have a power reserve of approximately 100 hours.
 Position 1: normal position and manual movement winding With the crown pushed against the case in position 1, you can wind your watch manually by rapidly turning the crown clockwise.

 The watch is fully wound as soon as you feel resistance in the crown; never force the crown, to avoid damaging the mechanism.
 Position 2: time-setting To correct the time, pull the crown out to position 2 (maximum) and turn it anti-clockwise until the desired time appears.
+Initial winding When winding your watch for the first time, turn the crown until you feel some resistance.
+The watch is then fully wound.